 With its vibrant atmosphere, modern culture and beautiful architecture, Copenhagen is the essence of Scandinavian cool.
 One of Europe's oldest and most popular cities, Copenhagen is also one of the cleanest and most cosmopolitan.
 Its narrow streets are always busy with welcoming locals and are lined with colourful cafes, bars, shops and places to eat.
 Its bridges ring with cycling commuters and the pristine waterways make visiting this city a wonderful experience.
 [ReadMoreMob]

-The historic centre of Denmark’s capital, an 18th-century rococo district, is home to the Royal Family’s Amalienborg Palace, Christiansborg Palace and Rosenborg Castle, surrounded by gardens and home to the crown jewels.
+The historic centre of Denmark’s capital, an 18th-century rococo district, is home to the Royal Family’s Amalienborg Palace, Christiansborg Palace and Rosenborg Castle, surrounded by beautiful gardens and is the home of the Danish crown jewels.
 The Little Mermaid sculpture at Langelinje Pier is a must-visit attraction too.

-Take a wander through pretty Nyhavn – Copenhagen’s 17th century waterfront and canal district – and you'll revel postcard-perfect scenes of historic wooden ships set to a backdrop of brightly coloured 17th and 18th century townhouses that have been converted into bars and restaurants.
+Take a wander through pretty Nyhavn – Copenhagen’s 17th century waterfront and canal district – and you'll revel postcard-perfect scenes of historic wooden ships set to a backdrop of brightly coloured 17th and 18th century townhouses, many of which have been converted into bars and restaurants.

 Opened in 1843, Tivoli Gardens is the second-oldest operating amusement park in the world.
-Tivoli’s dreamy mix of rides, twinkling pavilions, carnival games and open-air stage shows delights every visitor.
-You can ride the renovated, century-old roller coaster, enjoy the famous Saturday evening fireworks display or simply explore the variety of gardens within the grounds that include water fountains, an orangery and a bamboo forest.
+With its dreamy mix of rides, twinkling pavilions, carnival games and open-air stage shows, Tivoli delights every visitor.
+You can ride the renovated, century-old roller coaster and enjoy all of the other amusements too, or simply explore the variety of gardens with the grounds to discover impressive water fountains, a beautiful orangery and a bamboo forest.
 On some cruises, you may also have the opportunity to catch Tivoli's legendary Saturday evening fireworks.

 Monarchy of Denmark: Palaces and Castles